 Pre-Clearance Procedures.
-Directors, officers, accounting employees with the title of vice president or higher, investor relations employees that assist with earnings releases, legal department employees that assist with preparing SEC filings, any employees on the Company's disclosure committee, and any persons designated by the Chief Legal Officer as being subject to these procedures, as well as the Family Members and Controlled Entities of such persons ("Covered Senior Persons"), may not engage in any transaction in Company Securities without first obtaining pre-clearance of the transaction from the Chief Legal Officer by filling out the Request for Pre-Clearance Form attached hereto as Addendum A and submitting such form to the Chief Legal Officer for execution at least two business days in advance of the proposed transaction.
-The Chief Legal Officer is under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit the transaction.
-If a person seeks pre- clearance and permission to engage in the transaction is denied, then he or she should refrain from initiating any transaction in Company Securities and should not inform any other person of the restriction.
+Directors, Accounting and Finance employees with the title Director or higher, all other employees with the title of Vice President or higher, legal department employees, any employees that assist with preparing earnings releases or SEC filings, any employees on the Company's Disclosure Committee, and any other persons designated by the CLO as being subject to these procedures, as well as the Family Members and Controlled Entities of such persons ("Covered Senior Persons"), may not engage in any transaction in Company Securities without first obtaining pre-clearance of the transaction from the CLO by filling out the Request for Pre-Clearance Form attached hereto as Addendum A and submitting such form to the CLO for execution at least two business days in advance of the proposed transaction.
+The CLO is under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit the transaction.
+If a Senior Covered Persons seeks pre- clearance and permission to engage in the transaction is denied, then he or she should refrain from initiating any transaction in Company Securities and should not inform any other person of the restriction.

-When a request for pre-clearance is made, the requestor should carefully consider whether he or she may be aware of any material nonpublic information about the Company and should describe fully those circumstances to the Chief Legal Officer.
-The requestor should also indicate whether he or she has effected any non-exempt "opposite-way" transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form 5.
-The requestor should also be prepared to comply with SEC Rule 144 and file Form 144, if necessary, at the time of any sale.
+When a request for pre-clearance is made, the requestor should carefully consider whether he or she may be aware of any material nonpublic information about the Company and should describe fully those circumstances to the CLO.
+The requestor should also indicate whether he or she has effected any non-exempt "opposite-way" transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form

+5. The requestor should also be prepared to comply with SEC Rule 144 and file Form 144, if necessary, at the time of any sale.

-If a person seeks pre- clearance and permission to engage in the transaction is granted, then such trade must be effected within five business days of receipt of pre-clearance unless an exception is granted.
-Such person must promptly notify the Chief Legal Officer following the completion of the transaction.
-A person who has not effected a transaction within the time limit may not engage in such transaction without again obtaining pre-clearance of the transaction from the Chief Legal Officer.
+If a Covered Senior Person seeks pre-clearance and permission to engage in the transaction is granted, then such trade must be effected within five business days of receipt of pre-clearance unless an exception is granted.
+Such person must promptly notify the CLO following the completion of the transaction.
+If the requestor becomes aware of material nonpublic information concerning the Company before the trade is executed, the preclearance shall be void and the trade must not be completed.
+A person who has not effected a transaction within the time limit may not engage in such transaction without again obtaining pre-clearance of the transaction from the CLO.

 Quarterly Blackout Periods.
-Covered Senior Persons may not conduct any transactions involving the Company's Securities (other than as specified by this Policy), during a "Blackout Period" beginning fourteen calendar days prior to the end of each fiscal quarter and ending after the close of trading on the second full trading day following the date of the public release of the Company's earnings results for that quarter.
+Covered Senior Persons may not conduct any transactions involving Company Securities (other than as specified by this Policy), during a "Blackout Period" beginning fourteen calendar days prior to the end of each fiscal quarter and ending after the close of trading on the second full trading day following the date of the public release of the Company's earnings results for that quarter.
 In other words, these persons may only conduct transactions in Company Securities during the "Window Period" beginning after the close of trading on the second full trading day following the public release of the Company's quarterly earnings and ending fourteen days prior to the close of the next fiscal quarter.